 If I lose my Recognised Agency status, can ENZ still help me promote New Zealand to students?

 Yes.
 Education agencies will still have access to ENZ’s Brand Lab.
-We’re also rebuilding our online training portal which will provide the latest ENZ news and information to agencies globally.
-Specific training modules will be designed to suit the needs of agencies in a range of countries so we can continue positive relationships with quality agencies even if they aren’t Recognised Agencies.
+On 8 July 2019 we re-launched our online training portal, AgentLab, which provides the latest ENZ news and information to agencies globally.
+Specific training modules have been designed to suit the needs of agencies in a range of countries so we can continue positive relationships with quality agencies even if they aren’t Recognised Agencies.

 How can I get my agency listed on your Study in New Zealand website?